madegowda11/Hotel-Paradise/README.md

 - Client-side validation prevents empty submissions.
 - After submit the form displays a confirmation message and resets.
 - For production, replace the mock submit with an API call (examples below).

-How to contribute
-1. Fork the repo
-2. Create a branch: git checkout -b feat/your-feature
-3. Commit your changes and push: git push origin feat/your-feature
-4. Open a pull request describing your changes
-- Keep changes focused per PR
-- Add screenshots for visual changes